skellis46/finger-pointing-moon/case-for-support.md

 WHO and HOW (then identification)

 _Finger Pointing Moon_ is driven by research (RES) _and_ developmental (DEV) concerns, and the following table outlines the outputs along with possible beneficiaries and impacts.

+Useful here from Schwab:

+>The social dimension of experimentation stems from the agreement that has to be reached whereby a particular something resulting from the experimental system is, in fact, matter-of-fact.
+This something as matter-of-fact does not strictly speaking exist before such (public) negotiation, making an epistemic thing not only a piece of knowledge but also an ‘artefact of communication’ (Shapin 1984, 484).[@schwab_experiment_2015 p.123]

 How identified?